 The Toll In Business Disruption

-Businesses located in the area face a special problem, as any documents stored on site were incinerated or blown up in the explosion that rocked a five block area.
-As the residents of this small town endeavor to rebuild their lives, many businesses are faced with reconstructing customer, student, and patient files in addition to finding new space.
-Unless the affected businesses had documents stored offsite or backed up electronically, the road to a smoothly functioning business will be long and difficult.
+Businesses located in the area faced a special problem.
+Any documents stored on site were incinerated in the explosion that rocked a five block area.
+As the residents of this small town rebuild their lives, many businesses were faced with reconstructing customer, student, and patient files in addition to finding new spaces.
+Unless the affected businesses had documents stored offsite or backed up electronically, the road to a smoothly functioning business was long and difficult.

-Though the explosion in Texas started in a fertilizer plant, any business is at risk from accidents, fires, or natural disasters in their own facilities or nearly.
-While businesses cannot predict or always even prevent an accident or natural disaster, document scanning should be part of any efforts at risk management.
-Scanning transforms boxes and file cabinets packed with records into electronic images that survive what paper cannot.
+Though the explosion in Texas started in a fertilizer plant, any business is at risk from accidents, fires, or natural disasters in their own facilities or nearby ones.
+Mother Nature does not care about the business of man.
+While businesses cannot predict, or even prevent, an accident or natural disaster, document scanning should be part of any efforts at risk management.
+Scanning transforms boxes and file cabinets packed with paper records into electronic images that survive when paper can not.

 Industries In Special Need Of Archiving Scanning

 Though disaster can strike any business, some industries are more dangerous by nature and pose greater risk to employees and to business documentation.

 - Businesses using or storing chemicals.
 Fertilizer companies are prime examples.